 - Grease a 3 quart baking dish.
 Set aside.

 - Heat oil in a large skillet over medium high heat.
 Add sausage; cook until no longer pink.
-Add onions, mushrooms, crushed red pepper, brown sugar and sage to the pan.
-Stir together and cook until onion is translucent.
-Remove from heat.
-Stir in dried fruits and 1/2 cup broth.
-Cool to room temperature so fruits can absorb some of the broth, at least 30 minutes.
+Add onions, mushrooms, crushed red pepper and sage to the pan.
+Stir together and cook until onion is translucent.1 tablespoon olive oil, 8 ounces ground pork sausage, 1 yellow onion,, 2 cups sliced mushrooms, 1 teaspoon crushed red pepper flakes, 1 teaspoon dried rubbed sage

-- Preheat oven to 350 degrees.
+- Preheat oven to 350°F.

 - Bake for 45 minutes.
 Serve warm.